-Rita Callahan'15 Art History has accepted a position teaching English with the CIEE: Teach in China program.
-She will be the lead teacher in the classroom working to improve the conversational English of her students.
-As a foreign teacher, she will be promoting a healthy exchange of cultures and ideas within the Chinese youth community.
-Rita may be placed in a private or government school, teaching all ages.
+Rita Callahan'15 Art History taught English with the CIEE: Teach in China program.
+She was the lead teacher in the classroom working to improve the conversational English of her students.
+As a foreign teacher, she promoted a healthy exchange of cultures and ideas within the Chinese youth community.

 Sarah Cardoza '15 Art History Minor is currently a social media intern and arts contributor for Vanguard Seattle, a Seattle arts publication.

 Amy Luke '15 Studio Art Minor has been working as the Assistant Photography Editor for Boston Accent List since February, 2016.
-She has been working an editorial Photography intern for Charleston Magazine since January 2016.
-Previously, she was photography/archive intern for MASS MoCA, a contemporary art museum in Massachusetts (2015).
-There she managed digital assets, photographs and films all the museum performing arts events, exhibitions, and gallery spaces, and gives educational tours to local students.
+She has worked as an editorial Photography intern for Charleston Magazine since January 2016.
+Previously, she was a photography/archive intern for MASS MoCA, a contemporary art museum in Massachusetts (2015).
+There she managed digital assets, photographs and filmed all the museum performing arts events, exhibitions, and gallery spaces, and gave educational tours to local students.

 Rachele Romano '15 Art History has been working as a studio assistant in Sue McNally Studio since July 2015.
 She began working as the Gallery Assistant at the Providence Art Club in 2015.